Geralt1983/clickup-mcp-server-better/README.md

 - **Primary**: `http://127.0.0.1:3231/mcp` (Streamable HTTP)
 - **Legacy**: `http://127.0.0.1:3231/sse` (SSE for backwards compatibility)

+### Deploying to smitheree.ai

+For the most stable smitheree.ai experience, use the streamable HTTP transport on the default MCP port (`3231`) with the `/mcp` path.
+The included `smithery.yaml` is preconfigured for smitheree.ai to run `npm run start` inside a container, expose port `3231`, and advertise the `/mcp` HTTP endpoint.

 ## Fork Differences

 This enhanced fork maintains 100% compatibility with the original while adding: